E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Evidential Ellipsoidal BKI

 To perform BKI with our Gaussian primitives, we design an evidential ellipsoidal kernel that exploits both the anisotropic geometry and semantic uncertainty of each primitive.
 The kernel adapts its spatial support to primitive geometry, while incorporating uncertainty estimates to filter unreliable primitives and prioritize reliable ones.

-For geometry-aligned kernel support, we compute the distance $\mathbf d(\hbxm, \mathcal G_j)$ by representing each primitive as an anisotropic ellipsoid.
-We then find the closest point on the ellipsoid surface to query point $\hbxm$ through the following minimization:
+For geometry-aligned kernel support, we compute the distance $d^\ast(\hbxm, \mathcal G_j)$ by representing each primitive as an anisotropic ellipsoid and finding the closest point $\mathbf v^{\ast}$ on the ellipsoid surface to query point $\hbxm$ through the following minimization over surface points $\mathbf v$:

-where $\tau$ controls the ellipsoid size and the resulting minimum $d^* := \mathbf d(\hbxm, \mathcal G_j)$ used in our kernel.
-For queries inside the ellipsoid, we set $\mathbf d = 0$.
+where $\tau$ controls the ellipsoid size and the resulting minimum $d^\ast(\hbxm, \mathcal G_j) := d^{\ast}$ used in our kernel.
+For queries inside the ellipsoid, we set $d^\ast(\hbxm, \mathcal G_j) := 0$.
 This formulation enables kernels to conform to elongated structures and propagate semantic information along principal geometric directions, addressing the spatial uncertainty of isotropic kernels.

 Using this anisotropic distance, our kernel incorporates semantic uncertainty $u_j$ to adaptively modulate kernel support and filter unreliable primitives.
 We extend the uncertainty-aware kernel function of the evidential semantic mapping framework (\EBS~\cite{EBS_kim2024}) with a geometry-aligned formulation: